-OK Geometry can produce various styles of reports (paragraph form with pictures in or above text, two column form, etc.) in various type formats (htm, doc, pdf).
-We present here how to make a two column proof in HTM format.
+OK Geometry can create reports in different styles (paragraph form with images in or above the text, two-column form, etc.) in different file formats (htm, doc, tex).
+We present here how to create a two-column proof in HTM format.

-To obtain the report press the Report button in the main menu bar (Figure 8).
-First, you will be asked for the name of the file to be generated - in our case choose a file name with htm file ending.
-In the form that appears afterward specify the desired modalities of the report to be generated - in our case choose Two column with icons structure of the report.
+To obtain the report, press the Report button in the main menu bar (Figure 8).
+First you will be asked for the name of the file to be created - in our case, choose a file name with the file extension htm.
+In the form that appears, specify the desired modalities of the report to be created - in our case, select Two column with icons structure of the report.

-Once the HTML report is generated, you can modify it with a HTML editor or with an appropriate word processor.
+Once the HTML report has been generated, you can edit it using an HTML editor or a suitable word processing program.
 Here is how a final report might look like:

-Author: Zlatan Magajna (Mon Jul 11 18:10:14 2016)

-Source: C:\ Users\ Zlatan\ zm\ Proj\ GeoOkApp\ OkExamples\ Trapezium2.pro
+Author:Zlatan Magajna (Mon Jul 11 18:10:14 2016) Source: C:\ OkExamples\ Trapezium2.pro